Wa7gh/week_10-day_01-ruby/README.md

 `each` and `map` also take blocks (just like `forEach` and `map` take callbacks in JS).

+### What is the difference between map & each?

+Each is like a more primitive version of map…

+It gives you every element so you can work with it, but it doesn’t collect the results.
+Each always returns the original, unchanged object.
+While map does the same thing, but…
+It returns a new array with the transformed elements.

 For blocks with longer lines or multiple lines, replace `{` and `}` with `do` and `end`

 ```ruby